 The Tilton scope of works extended to the completion of ceilings and partitions, as well as aluminium framing and glazing within the Courts.
 Beyond this initial scope, Tilton completed a number of building works.
-This included a doors, frames and hardware package (inclusive of Victorian Ash doors and frames), fixtures, fittings and equipment package, aluminium cladding in the entrance foyer, wall sheeting within the courts and external façade hood cladding, including feature aluminium soffit lining.
+This included glazed partitioning, fire doors, frames, commercial carpentry, hardware package (inclusive of Victorian Ash doors and frames), fixtures, fittings and equipment package, aluminium cladding in the entrance foyer, wall sheeting within the courts and external façade hood cladding, including feature aluminium soffit lining.

 Tilton’s use of innovation and premanufactured materials ensured consistency across the technically complex project and aided external scheduling pressures.

 The ACT Law Courts project feature a large selection of natural materials requiring a high level of quality finishes.
 The partnership between Laing O’Rourke and Tilton ensured all finishes met a high standard.